Rick-S-Yang/Internal-Trade-to-GDP/README.md

 ---

 ## Project Overview
-This project analyzes the relationship between **political decentralization** and **internal trade as a share of GDP** across countries.
+This group project analyzes the relationship between **political decentralization** and **internal trade as a share of GDP** across countries.
 Internal trade reflects domestic market integration and economic coordination, while political decentralization captures the degree of authority held by subnational governments.

 Using cross-country data and econometric analysis in **R**, this project evaluates whether higher regional authority is associated with weaker internal economic integration.